skubed0007/ruty/README.md

 # Ruty Game Engine

-Ruty is a simple, 2D game engine written in Rust, built on top of [macroquad](https://github.com/not-fl3/macroquad).
+Ruty is a simple, educational 2D game engine written in Rust, built on top of [macroquad](https://github.com/not-fl3/macroquad).
 It demonstrates a component-based architecture inspired by engines like Unity, making it easy to add, remove, and combine behaviors for game objects.

 ## Features